pafoster/pyitlib/README.rst

     >>> drv.entropy(X)
     array(1.0)

-NumPy arrays are created automatically for any input which is not of the required type, by passing the input to np.array().
+NumPy arrays are created automatically for any input which isn't of the required type, by passing the input to np.array().
 Let's compute entropy, again based on maximum likelihood estimation, but this time using list input and quantifying entropy in nats:

 .. code:: python